mansikulkarni96/enhancements/enhancements/windows-containers/cluster-logging-windows-worker-nodes.md

 ## Motivation

 Logging is a critical component for identifying issues with nodes, containers running on the nodes.
-The main motivation behind this enhancement is to bring Windows node logging infrastructure on par with linux nodes
+The main motivation behind this enhancement is to provide a logging solution for the Windows nodes that will help gather useful logs from different components for debugging issues and monitoring cluster activity.

 ### Goals

 As part of this enhancement, we plan to do the following:
-* Deploy log collection infrastructure onto Windows nodes
+* Deploy log collection infrastructure onto the Windows nodes.
-* Collect node and pod logs
+* Collect node and pod logs.
-* Upgrade log collection infrastructure
+* Upgrade log collection infrastructure.
-* Forward logs and events from nodes and pods to log store
+* Forward logs and events from nodes and pods to log store.

 ### Non-Goals

 As part of this enhancement, we do not plan to support:
-* Logging for Windows containers
+* Logging for Windows containers.
+* Customization of log collection infrastructure.
-  * Microsoft will provide us with the logging framework that enables Windows containers to redirect logs to standard out from various sources like ETW, Perf Counters etc
+  * We plan to use the Microsoft provided Windows Fluentd binary and the Fluentd logging driver that enables Windows containers to redirect logs to various destinations using the Fluentd output plugins.
-* Customization of log collection infrastructure
-  * We plan to support fluentd only
-  * Microsoft will provide us with a Windows fluentd binary or gem file

 ## Proposal

-The main idea here is to deploy fluentd as a log collection agent onto Windows nodes after cluster logging operator is deployed onto the cluster.
+The main idea here is to deploy Fluentd as a log collection agent onto Windows nodes after cluster logging operator is deployed onto the OpenShift cluster.
 Fluentd has support for Windows logging.
-We plan to leverage it and run fluentd as a Windows service.
+We plan to leverage it and run Fluentd as a Windows service.

 ### Implementation Details

-We plan to create a Windows Node logging Ansible Playbook that can
+Once WMCO is installed from the OperatorHub and Cluster Logging operator is deployed onto the cluster, the WMCO will perform the following steps to configure logging:

-* Download fluentd binary for Windows from a known location and transfers it to the Windows node
+ * Download the td-agent .msi installer binary from a known location and transfer it to the Windows node.
+ * Run td-agent's fluentdwinsvc as a Windows service.
+         * td-agent is a stable distribution of Fluentd, fluentdwinsvc is permanently registered as a Windows service by the msi installer.
+ * Install the required Fluentd output plugins onto the Windows nodes.
-* Configure the container runtime to use fluentd as the logging driver
+ * Configure the container runtime to use Fluentd as the logging driver on Windows node.
-* Configure fluentd to communicate with elasticsearch data store in the same format as logs emitted from linux worker nodes
+ * Configure td-agent to forward logs to the elasticsearch data storage in a format understandable to elasticsearch.

-The inputs to this playbook

-* The ip address, port, certificate to connect the elasticsearch service
-* URL from which fluentd Windows binary can be downloaded from

-We can get the ipaddress and other details from various pods and secrets present in the OpenShift cluster, once the cluster logging operator has been deployed.
-If the certificates change, cluster admin should run the ansible playbook again.

-Kubelet on Windows nodes logs to a file.
-So, we also need to configure fluentd's record transformer to ensure that logs collected from the kubelet log file are in format understandable to elasticsearch
+ * Kubelet on Windows nodes logs to a file.
+So, we also need to configure fluentd's record transformer to ensure that logs collected from the kubelet log file are in required format.

 ### Justification

-Following are the reasons for having this ansible playbook approach instead of an operator driven approach:

-* When we move to an operator based model, we would like to use the cluster logging operator for managing the logging on Windows nodes instead of creating our own operator
-* Cluster logging operator will undergo changes related to the log collection API in the 4.3 timeframe and that uncertainity makes it difficult to introduce Windows specific changes

-This design allows us to be future proof where in the ansible playbook can be converted to an operator.
+* The reason we want to use the .msi installer package is to have the ability to run Fluentd as a Windows service.
+This will allow Windows to manage the process and ensure it is always running for log collection.

 ### Risks and Mitigations

-The main risk with this proposal are the following dependencies on Microsoft:
+The risks involved with this proposal are:

-* To provide us with fluentd binary
-* Container logging works on Windows nodes
-* Container runtime writes container logs in a format understandable by fluentd plugin

-Mitigations:

-* If fluentd binary is not shipped by Microsoft, we plan to install fluentd from upstream which will result in Red Hat being responsible for security and other fixes.
-* If Microsoft doesn't provide container logging framework on Windows nodes, we would just support node logging in 4.3 timeframe

-## Design Details
+* Dependency on the Microsoft provided td-agent .msi installer for providing a logging solution.

 ### Test Plan

-We plan to add e2e tests to ensure
+We plan to add e2e tests to ensure:

-* Fluentd service is running on Windows node
+* Fluentd is running as a Windows service on Windows nodes.
-* Windows nodes are forwarding logs properly to elasticsearch
+* Windows nodes are forwarding logs properly to elasticsearch.

 ### Graduation Criteria

-This enhancement will start as GA
+This enhancement will start as GA.

 ### Upgrade / Downgrade Strategy

-We will support upgrades/downgrade of fluentd by publishing a new release of Windows Node logging playbook.
-An older release of the playbook can be used to downgrade.
+We will support upgrade / downgrade to the Fluentd component, compatible with the release versions of WMCO.

 ## Implementation History

-v1: Initial Proposal
+We had initially implemented a [ansible playbook](https://github.com/openshift/windows-machine-config-bootstrapper/tree/0cfab036cefbe4d658b160d9ae80289ce1e1249f/tools/ansible/tasks/logging) approach to install Fluentd and the required plugins onto the Windows nodes.

 ## Drawbacks